box-community/langchain-box-loan-demo/docs/LOGGING.md

 - **Module context**: Shows the module name and line number where the log was generated
 - **Color-coded levels**: Different colors for each log level for easy visual scanning
 - **Consistent formatting**: All modules use the same logging format
+- **Automatic configuration**: Logging is automatically configured when you import the config module

 ## Log Levels and Colors